MatthewMawby/SearchIndex/README.md

 **Code Base Metrics**
 Average Function Length: This metric is used to determine if functions are performing too much logic.
 This metric will be stratified for Python and Java.
+We will aim for python files shorter than 200 lines and java files shorter than 300 lines

 Average File Length: This metric can help us determine which packages or modules are responsible for too much behavior.
 This will again by stratified by programming language.